Brandon-The-Dev/Hydra/readme.md

-sell | Allows users to sell items that they have recived or have bought from the shop. servers | Allows users to check how many servers the bot is on. shop | Displays all the items that are available to be bought. slots | Allows users to make a bet and try win more back. use | Allows users to use some items to gain rewards that they are able to sell for coins. vote | Allows users to vote for the bot. withdraw | Allows users to withdraw coins from there bank. work | Allows users to work for coins.
+sell | Allows users to sell items that they have recived or have bought from the shop. servers | Allows users to check how many servers the bot is on. shop | Displays all the items that are available to be bought. support | Displays the support server link. slots | Allows users to make a bet and try win more back. uptime | Displays the amount of time the bot has been online. use | Allows users to use some items to gain rewards that they are able to sell for coins. vote | Allows users to vote for the bot. withdraw | Allows users to withdraw coins from there bank. work | Allows users to work for coins.